-According to an article in Psychology Today, the need to belong is a fundamental human need to form and maintain at least a minimum amount of lasting, positive, and significant interpersonal relationships.
+According to an article in Psychology Today, the need to belong comes from a fundamental human need to form and maintain a minimum amount of lasting, positive, and significant interpersonal relationships.

 We all want to belong, and Dollar Shave Club knows it.

-- Make them want to belong – Create the sense of a community around your product, and make all the members feel like a part of something bigger.
-This has worked for Apple with iPhone users, and it works for this Facebook ad by Dollar Shave Club.
-People will want to be part of an exclusive community.
+- Make them want to belong: Create a sense of a community around your product and make all the members feel like they’re part of something bigger.
+This has worked for Apple with iPhone users, and it works in this Facebook ad by Dollar Shave Club.
+People want to be part of an exclusive community.

-- THE words – When writing your Facebook ad copy, use strong words with the personality that you want to be associated with your brand.
-This example uses words like “genius” and “delightful”, making people feel more positive towards the product.
+- Word Choice: When writing your Facebook ad copy, use strong words with the personality that you want to be associated with your brand.
+This example uses words like “genius” and “delightful”, creating positive feelings around the product.

 - New domains that tell your story